Nercury/binser/README.md

 var hash = MyType.deserialize(buffer);
 ```

 The buffer is node's Buffer object.
-Custom types can be nested.
+ObjectTypes can be nested.

 ### Serialize/deserialize built-in object

-Created type can be interchanged with any built-in type.
+Any built-in type serializer can be used the same way as ObjectType.
 For example, serializing and deserializing a string:

 ```javascript